--Map your trip in advance.
-Download offline maps, “heart” locations to find them easily, and make notes if you have to.
+- Map your trip in advance.
+Download offline maps and “heart” locations to find them easily, and make notes if you have to.
 It’s very easy to pass things by.

--There are a lot of winding coastal roads on cliffs.
+- There are a lot of winding coastal roads on cliffs.
 Please drive carefully and pay attention to the road.
-There are areas with no guardrails and can feel a little scary.
+There are areas with no guardrails that can feel a little scary.